Isabel Mirrow Brown: Personal life

-She was born in New York City, United States, the daughter of Jewish-Russian immigrant parents Sonia and Alexander "Sasha" Mirrow (1893–1977).
+She was born in New York City, United States, to Jewish-Russian immigrant parents Sonia and Alexander "Sasha" Mirrow (1893–1977).

-She married dancer Kelly Kingman Brown (1928–1981) and had four children, dancers Leslie Browne and Elizabeth, and sons Kelly Brown II, a film producer, and Ethan Brown, who was a soloist dancer with ABT until 2004.
-Kelly Brown was from Mississippi and started dancing at a young age, his mother Sue was a dance instructor.
-He later moved to Chicago to train at the Stone-Camryn School of Ballet.
-He then moved to New York City to dance with ABT, where he met Isabel.
-At ABT he worked with Agnes de Mille.
+She married dancer Kelly Kingman Brown (1928–1981) and had four children: dancers Leslie Browne and Elizabeth, and sons Kelly Brown II, a film producer, and Ethan Brown, who was a soloist dancer with ABT until 2004.
+Kelly Brown, originally from Mississippi, began dancing at a young age under the guidance of his mother Sue, who was a dance instructor.
+He later trained at the Stone-Camryn School of Ballet in Chicago before moving to New York City to join ABT, where he met Isabel.
+At ABT, he collaborated with Agnes de Mille.

-Her husband, Kelly Brown, also was a featured dancer in several Hollywood musical films, including Seven Brides for Seven Brothers, Daddy Long Legs, The Girl Most Likely, and Oklahoma!.
-On Broadway he was the dance captain for I Can Get It for You Wholesale which starred Barbra Streisand.
-Nora Kaye, Arthur Laurents, and Herbert Ross also worked on that show and would later collaborate on The Turning Point.
+Isabel's husband, Kelly Brown, also made appearances as a featured dancer in several Hollywood musical films, including Seven Brides for Seven Brothers, Daddy Long Legs, The Girl Most Likely, and Oklahoma!.
+On Broadway, he served as the dance captain for I Can Get It for You Wholesale, starring Barbra Streisand.
+Nora Kaye, Arthur Laurents, and Herbert Ross, who later collaborated on The Turning Point, also worked on that show.

-In the 1960s after Kelly and Isabel had aged out of being principal dancers, they moved to Phoenix, Arizona to operate a dance studio.
-When their daughters auditioned for School of American Ballet in New York, Leslie was chosen, and her sister Elizabeth a year later.
-The move to Arizona caused a strain in the marriage when Isabel became homesick for her native New York.
-They divorced a year later and Isabel moved back to New York to watch over her daughters who had begun training there.
+In the 1960s, after Kelly and Isabel had transitioned away from being principal dancers, they relocated to Phoenix, Arizona, where they operated a dance studio.
+However, when their daughters auditioned for School of American Ballet in New York, Leslie was selected, followed by her sister Elizabeth a year later.
+The move to Arizona strained their marriage, as Isabel became homesick for her native New York.
+They divorced a year later, and Isabel returned to New York to support her daughters as they pursued their training there.